sanatladkat/makeup-product-recommender/README.md

 ```

 The app will open in your default web browser.
 Upload an image and detect the skin tone to receive product recommendations.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README with additional information or formatting as needed.